BhaskarJyotiBorah/linux-git-java-practice/Java_Concepts/multiThreading/ThreadRevision/Thread_Class/Readme.txt

-1. Testing Thread Creation by extending Thread and implementing runnable interface
+1. Testing Thread by extending Thread Class on HelloWorld class
+2. After extending the Thread, We override a method call void method called run().
+3. We put our task inside the run method.
-2. In this example we saw the use of multi-threading using two threads "hello" and "hello2" We used start method to initialize the multiThreading process
+4. We then create a Object of the class HelloWorld and call upon the start method to initialize the thread
-3.